maxhebditch/tidyfasta-gui/README.md

 tidyFASTA is open source and all processing is run entirely on your local machine.

 ### Alternatives
-tidyFASTA is also available as a python [package](https://github.com/maxhebditch/tidyfasta) package.
+tidyFASTA is also available as a python [package](https://github.com/maxhebditch/tidyfasta).